elvli/Obsidian/CS Notes/Interview Questions/Google Hiring Assessment.md

 You’re under an urgent deadline to analyze data For a senior leader by tomorrow.
 This data includes sensitive Employee information.
 Per company policy, sensitive data should only be exceed on company equipment.
 You are working after business hours and unfortunately, the data analysis software on your work laptop is running into errors and you are unable to fix it.

-Which action would you be most likely taken response
+Which action would you be most likely taken response?
 - Email the data to your personal laptop to try to run the analysis there
 - Send a data to a coworker who does not normally have access to the data to try the analysis
 - **Explain explain to the senior leader that you will miss the deadline due to technical difficulties**
 - Remove the confidential parts of the data to try running the analysis on your personal laptop

-Which action would you be most likely taken response
+Which action would you be least likely taken response?
 - **Email the data to your personal laptop to try to run the analysis there**
 - Send a data to a coworker who does not normally have access to the data to try the analysis
 - Explain explain to the senior leader that you will miss the deadline due to technical difficulties